 The Carbofen product line is extensive and is a Vinsol resin replacement for innumerous applications in several industries.
 Below we will discuss the utilization of the Carbofen family when replacing the Vinsol resins in the concrete admixture, bitumen emulsion, adhesives and gasket industries.

 In the concrete industry, Carbofen 6060, Carbofen 5055 and Carbofen NCX can be utilized and are all in compliance with ASTM C260, Standard Specification for Air-Entraining Admixtures for Concrete.
 Usually, our clients purchase Carbofen 6060 and Carbofen 5055 as an air entraining agent for concrete and use these products in the wet concrete mix as an additive.
-For mortar and cement mixes in dry systems, Carbofen NCX is usually the product sought after, since it is already neutralized and presented in a free-flowing powder.
+For mortar and cement mixes in dry systems, Carbofen NCX is the product sought after, since it is already neutralized and presented in a free-flowing powder.
 Being a saponified and powdered version of Carbofen 6060 brings all the air entraining capabilities of our product with a highly-convenient solubility in water.
-Thus, the Carbofen family can replace both the Vinsol Resin (flake or powder) with Carbofen 6060 and Carbofen 5055, while Carbofen NCX is a substitute for the Vinsol NVX Resinate for concrete and mortar applications.
+Thus, the Carbofen family can replace both the Vinsol Resin (flake or powder) with Carbofen 6060 and Carbofen 5055, while Carbofen NCX is a substitute for the Vinsol NVX Resinate for dry-mix concrete and mortar applications.

 For the bitumen emulsions industry, both Carbofen 6060 and Carbofen 5055 can be used as anionic bitumen emulsifiers for slow setting (SS-1 & SS-1H) emulsions.
 The resulting emulsions using our Carbofen resins can be employed in several applications, such as road, tennis court and parking lot paving, slurry seal, microsurfacing and roofing.
 Due to its chemical and physical properties, Carbofen NCX can also be utilized as an anionic bitumen emulsifier.
 However, due to its premium quality and the competitive nature of the anionic bitumen emulsion market, Carbofen NCX is not a cost-effective solution for this market segment.
 That said, Carbofen 6060 and Carbofen 5055 are both a practical answer and Vinsol replacement resins for the anionic bitumen emulsion industry.
 Especially Carbofen 5055, which is already neutralized and presented in liquid form.